zenomt/rtmfp-cpp/README.md

 This library provides a [simple `select()` based](include/rtmfp/SelectRunLoop.hpp) [run loop](include/rtmfp/RunLoop.hpp) suitable for many socket-based applications.
 It also includes a [simple `epoll` based run loop](include/rtmfp/EPollRunLoop.hpp) for Linux that scales better than `select()` for handling many sockets.
+Use the [`PreferredRunLoop` alias](include/rtmfp/RunLoops.hpp) to automatically choose the best variant available at compile time for the target OS.

 A [`Performer`](include/rtmfp/Performer.hpp) can be attached to a run loop to enable invoking a task inside/synchronized with the run loop from any